Terms and Conditions

 3.1 For the purposes of the Services we are a Processor and you are a Controller.
 In our role as a Processor we shall comply with all applicable Data Protection Laws in the Processing of Company Personal Data, and not Process Company Personal Data other than in accordance with the Instructions.

 3.3 Our current Sub-Processors are Fasthosts (www.fasthosts.co.uk), Zendesk (www.zendesk.com), Microsoft (www.microsoft.com) and MailChimp (www.mailchimp.com).
 We may at our reasonable discretion enter into alternative or additional Sub-processor arrangements.
-If we intend to do so then we will give you one calendar month’s prior written notice of the proposed appointment of any Sub-processor, including full details of the Processing activities to be undertaken by the Sub-processor.
+If we intend to do so then we will give you one calendar month's prior written notice of the proposed appointment of any Sub-processor, including full details of the Processing activities to be undertaken by the Sub-processor thereby giving you the opportunity to object so such changes.

 3.4 Our Sub-Processor arrangements with Zendesk, Microsoft and MailChimp necessitate the transfer of Company Personal Data outside of the European Economic Area.
-Adequate safeguards are in place governing the transfer by us of Company Personal Data outside of the EEA, specifically the adequacy provided by the EU-US Privacy Shield.
-We shall not transfer Company Personal Data outside of the EEA unless appropriate safeguards are in place.
+Adequate safeguards are in place governing the transfer by us of Company Personal Data outside of the EEA.
+We shall not transfer Company Personal Data outside of the EEA unless appropriate safeguards are in place including Model Contract Clauses.

 4. USING THE SERVICE

 4.1 By using the Service you are instructing us to Process Company Personal Data for the purposes of human resources management.
 The Company Personal Data relates to your employees.
-We shall only Process Company Personal Data inputted and amended by your authorised personnel, so as to produce the reports and outcomes set out in the Order Confirmation and/or the Sales Literature.
+We shall only Process Company Personal Data inputted and amended by your authorised personnel, so as to produce the reports and outcomes required for the Services.
 In addition to you, your employees will have access to their Personal Data, and we will Process the Company Personal Data so as to give such access.
-You instruct us to transfer Company Personal Data outside of the European Economic Area where we deem it reasonably necessary to do so to provide the Services, provided that appropriate safeguards are in place.
+You authorise us to transfer Company Personal Data outside of the European Economic Area where we deem it reasonably necessary to do so to provide the Services, provided that appropriate safeguards are in place.

 4.2 You agree to ensure that all information or documentation that you provide to us or that is provided to us on your behalf is complete, true and accurate, up to date and relevant to you, your company, your Authorised Users and/or your respective affairs.
 You agree that we may rely on information you provide, in particular, to establish your business status and to provide you with appropriate information.
 We may suspend your use of the Service if you provide us with inaccurate information.

 4.3 As part of the Service, you will need to provide us with Company Personal Data.
-It is your responsibility to have in place a lawful basis for that processing as required by Article 6 of GDPR and to have in place appropriate privacy notices directing Data Subjects as to the specific Processing activities conducted by us on your behalf.
-A privacy notice, detailing the Processing that we undertake can be found on our website at https://www.smb.co.uk/privacy-policy-05-2018/.
+It is your responsibility to have in place a lawful basis for that processing as required by Article 6 of UK GDPR/GDPR (as applicable) and to have in place appropriate privacy notices directing Data Subjects as to the specific Processing activities conducted by us on your behalf.
+A privacy notice, detailing the Processing that we undertake can be found on our website at https://www.smb.co.uk/privacy-policy/.

 4.4 You agree to indemnify us in respect of any losses or damages suffered by us: